tonybarr1611/2024-02-IC4302/Proyecto 1/README.md

 ## S3 Crawler:

+The S3-RabbitMQ Processor is a Python-based application responsible for managing data flow between AWS S3 and RabbitMQ.
+Upon execution, it lists all objects stored in a specified S3 bucket, filters them using a predefined prefix, and sends their object keys as messages to a RabbitMQ queue.
+These keys are processed to trigger downstream tasks, such as data extraction or transformation.
+Prometheus metrics are integrated into the app, tracking the total number of S3 objects processed and the time taken for each execution cycle.
+It starts by fetching environment variables for configuring AWS credentials, S3 bucket names, and RabbitMQ connection details.
+For each valid object in S3, the application sends the object key to RabbitMQ using a specified queue.
+Metrics such as the total number of objects processed and the time taken for each operation are tracked and exposed for Prometheus monitoring.
+The application runs as a long-running process and is designed to be deployed in a Kubernetes environment where all configuration details are injected through environment variables.
+The application also supports logging for error handling, providing clear insights into operational statuses and error states.
+This system efficiently handles S3 objects, ensures message queuing, and offers robust observability through Prometheus, making it a key part of the larger data pipeline.

 ## Hugging Face API: (MODIFY)

 The API developed in Flask allows users to access Formula 1 data stored in MariaDB databases.
 Routes are built that execute SQL queries on various tables related to races, drivers, teams, circuits, and Formula 1 events.
 The main routes include: